-The Complainant asserts the disputed domain name is identical to the Mark.
-The Complainant asserts that the Complainant never authorized the Respondent to use the disputed domain name, that the Respondent is not generally known by the disputed domain name, never operated a business under the disputed domain name, has not advertised the disputed domain name, and never engaged in any bona fide commercial activity in connection with the disputed domain name.
-The Complainant asserts that the Respondent knew or should have known of the Mark with reasonable investigation and registered and used the disputed domain name in bad faith.
+The Complainant asserts that the Respondent has no rights or legitimate interests in the disputed domain name considering that Complainant never authorized the Respondent to use the disputed domain name, as well as that the Respondent is not generally known by the disputed domain name, never operated a business under the disputed domain name, has not advertised the disputed domain name, and never engaged in any bona fide commercial activity in connection with the disputed domain name.

+The Complainant also asserts that Mark is purely fanciful and that the Respondent knew or should have known of the Mark with reasonable investigation and registered and used the disputed domain name in bad faith.